Serverless

 AWS Lambda explained: The event-driven engine behind serverless

-AWS Lambda is an absolute game-changer for workloads of any size.
-As one Redditor put it, “Yes, it’s more expensive, but here’s how I look at it—you are paying a small price to have one of the best IT orgs in the business to manage, scale, and patch your compute power for you.
-You write code, they take care of the rest.”
+One comment on a Reddit thread sums up the trade-off well: "Yes, it's more expensive, but here's how I look at it, you are paying a small price to have one of the best IT orgs in the business to manage, scale, and patch your compute power for you.
+You write code, they take care of the rest."

 What AWS Lambda actually is

-At its core, AWS Lambda follows a surprisingly simple model: It’s just your code running in response to events.
+AWS Lambda runs on a simple model.
+It's your code, executing in response to events.

-1. Your code: A function written in a supported language (Python, Node.js, Java, etc.)
+• Your code A function written in a supported language (Python, Node.js, Java, etc.)

 How AWS Lambda works: the event-driven model